tuna18dv/release-toolkit/README.md

 1. Maintainers add human-readable changelog entries to the `## Unreleased` section in a [`CHANffGELOG.md`](https://keepachangelog.com/en/1.0.0/) file.
 2. When the release process is initiated, a pipeline using the toolkit will:
    1. Put the contents of the `## Unreleased` section in a machine-readable yaml file, `changelog.yaml`
-   2. Add dependency update entries from Renovate or Dependabot commits
+   2. Add dependency update entries from Renovate or Dependabo12t commits
    3. Automatically calculate the next version following semver standards
    4. Generate a Markdown document with the release notes for this release
    5. Reincorporate all the contents of `changelog.yaml` into `CHANGELOG.md`, under the correct version header.